Formation and evolution of transient jets and their cavities in black-hole X-ray binaries: Production of transient jets

 where $\phi$ is a dimensionless magnetic flux, $h\equiv r\times 0.3 h_{0.3}$ is the half-thickness of the disc at radius $r$, and $a$ is the dimensionless BH spin.
 The above formula for $\phi$ approximates well results of numerical simulations (\citealt{Davis20} and references therein).

-Such transitions are illustrated in Fig.\ \ref{transitions}.
+Such transitions are schematically illustrated in Figure \ref{transitions}.
 Here, XRB states producing jets (both those compact and episodic) are located above the $\Phi_{\rm BH,max}$ line, while those producing wide outflows (in particular those in the soft spectral state) are located below the $\Phi_{\rm BH,max}$ line.
 We can infer from this diagram and Equation (\ref{phi}) that transitions between jetted and un-jetted states can be driven by changes of the accretion rate, of the total magnetic flux, and of the geometrical thickness of the accretion flow.
 Our interest here is on production of episodic jets/ejecta observed during the transition from the hard-intermediate state to the soft one.
 A jet can become episodic when the (total) magnetic flux threading inner parts of the accretion flow is squeezed onto the BH due to an increase of $\dot M_{\rm acc}$.
-Initially the source is located above the $\Phi_{\rm BH,max}$ line in Fig.\ \ref{transitions}, i.e., in the hard intermediate state.
-Then an increase of $\dot M_{\rm acc}$ causes it to move to the right, as shown by the red dashed line.
+Initially the source is located above the $\Phi_{\rm BH,max}$ line in Figure \ref{transitions}, i.e., in the hard intermediate state.
+Then an increase of $\dot M_{\rm acc}$ causes it to move to the right, as illustrated by the red dashed line.
 In this case, the jet power ($\propto \dot M_{\rm acc}$) increases first, but then it crosses the MAD boundary, at which point the \bz outflow is no more collimated and changes into a wide conical Poynting-flux dominated wind.
-The formed jet detaches then from the BH and continues to move as a discrete ejections.
-This explains both the powerful episodic ejections and the following absence of core radio emission seen in most transient XRBs in soft state \citep{FBG04, Fender09, Miller-Jones12, Corbel13, Kalemci13}.
-Alternatively, a change of the accumulated magnetic flux will also cause the outflow to move between the collimated jet and wide outflow states, as illustrated by the blue dashed line.
+Hence the jet formed up to that point detaches from the BH and continues to move as a discrete ejection.
+That jet is initially narrow, but it laterally expands during its propagation, and aquires a blobby shape only at large distances.
+We also note that the total magnetic flux does not need to be constant during a transition.
+We only need $\Phi_{\rm tot} \propto \dot M^k$ with $k<1/2$ in order to get a transition to the SANE state.
+Then, such variability of the magnetic flux can explain jet variability observed prior to the ejection (e.g., \citealt{Carotenuto21}).
+Note that $k$ can be even negative in the case of changing the polarity of poloidal magnetic fields advected to the center (see, e.g., \citealt{Sadowski16}).
+We note that similar transitions between MAD and SANE states were suggested earlier to explain transitions between radio-loud and radio-quiet quasars \citep{Sikora13, Rusinek17}.